About HABS, HAER, HALS and CEQA (HABS-Like)

 HOW MANY PICTURES DO YOU NEED FOR A TYPICAL HABS/HAER/HALS PHOTO PROJECT?

 How was that quantity determined?
 Scouting, asking a lot of questions and working with an architectural historian to analyze the bridge's significance and character defining features.
 There is no simple guideline, but working with a preservation expert and an experienced HABS/HAER/HALS photographer can help with complex scoping.
 The intent is to tell a complete story about the resource which may mean interiors, context, landscape, details and possibly even aerials if the resource is a large district or property.
-However the documentation should not be excessive, punitive or disproportionate with the significance of the resource.
+However the documentation should not be excessive, punitive or disproportionate to the significance of the resource.

-Two or more.
+Two or more usually.
 If the documentation package is formally reviewed by the National Park Service (NPS) Regional Office for transmittal to the Library of Congress, then customarily 1 set of negatives and 2 sets of prints are delivered.
 Often additional copies are requested by the lead-agency, the State Historic Preservation Officer (SHPO), consulting parties or the Advisory Council on Historic Preservation (ACHP) to fulfill local mitigation obligations or conditions.
 Local museums are typical recipients of documentation reports.
-Often libraries, historic societies, state museums, universities, the State Historic Preservation Office (SHPO) and even advocacy groups are listed to receive copies of reports.
+Often libraries, historic societies, state museums, universities, the State Historic Preservation Office (SHPO) and even advocacy groups are listed to receive copies of records.

 IS THERE A WAY TO DO HABS-Like DOCUMENTATION FOR LESS?